Kaixhin/Autoencoders/README.md

 Different models can be chosen using `th main.lua -model <modelName>`.

+The *denoising* criterion can be used to replace the standard (autoencoder) *reconstruction* criterion by using the denoising flag.
+For example, a denoising AAE (DAAE) can be set up using `th main.lua -model AAE -denoising`.
+The corruption process is additive Gaussian noise *~ N(0, 0.5)*.

 MCMC sampling can be used for VAEs, CatVAEs and AAEs with `th main.lua -model <modelName> -mcmc <steps>`.
 To see the effects of MCMC sampling with this simple setup it is best to choose a large standard deviation, e.g. `-sampleStd 5`, for the Gaussian distribution to draw the initial samples from.

 Requirements